-The Story Behind the Trends - Belfast and Castlereagh are both below the NI average of 66.6 in June 11, with trends showing a decrease in the past two years.
+The Story Behind the Trends - The Southern areas have fluctuated over the past years with the NI average decreasing in the past 2 years, but Armagh, Banbridge and Craigavon have stayed above the NI average of 66.6 in June 2011.
 Due to Science being made non-compulsory in 2005/06 and many schools not undertaking the assessment, DE took a decision not to report science in 2011/12 due to this under representation of the cohort.

-Key Stage Three - ENGLISH
+Key Stage Three - ENGLISH Percentage of Children Achieving Level 6 or above